Why serve on a short-term mission team?

 Forward Edge teams to Managua work on projects at schools and churches in poor communities, serve at feeding programs, and pray with suffering families.
 They also get to stay at Villa Esperanza, Forward Edge’s home for at-risk girls.

 Any team of seven or more is invited to join the efforts of our wonderful partners in Houston.
 Want to talk about a possible trip?
-Contact our Team Coordinator at the bottom of this page.
+Contact Noah Hoff at the bottom of this page.

 Houston Trip Details

 Baltimore statistically ranks high among U.S. cities for issues of drug use, child poverty, violence, gang activity, sex trafficking and teen pregnancy.
 Forward Edge teams are partnering with a local ministry called The Transformation Center to help meet these pressing needs through serving the poor and building infrastructure for Hope Christian Academy, a private school for underprivileged children scheduled to launch in the Fall of 2017.